 The President works with the Treasurer to ensure the Local finances are well-managed and is expected to have a rough understanding of the budget line items and how they work.
 The President helps maintain the Local’s website and Facebook page as needed.

 The President is a paid position.
 Wages are based on 36 hours per month at Step 2 of the Component 2 Instructor rate.

 CUPE 4163 has an annual budget is over $400,000 and the Treasurer manages this budget.
 They are essentially the Local’s book-keeper.
 This includes using Quickbooks to record all transactions; calculating and paying per capita payments to CUPE National, CUPE BC, and the Victoria Labour Council; writing cheques to pay for any Local expenses; and managing the Local’s credit card.
 The Local also has two paid Business Agents on staff and two paid executive positions; the Treasurer is responsible for ensuring that these people are paid regularly; calculating and remitting payroll taxes; remitting RRSP payments for the paid staff; and filling out and issuing T4s every year.
 They also prepare, with the aid of the Finance Committee, the yearly budget and present it to the membership at the Semi Annual General Meeting.
 They also report on the Local’s finances at each Executive meeting.

 The Secretary-Treasurer is a paid position.
 Wages are based on 22 hours a month, starting at Step 1 of the Component Two Regular Teacher pay scale, and moving up one step every January 1.
 The Treasurer must be bondable

-The Recording Secretary records the minutes of every Executive and General meeting, and is expected to send out the minutes to the 4163 office and the Executive.
-Have all records ready on reasonable notice for the Trustees or auditors.
+The Recording Officer records the minutes of every Executive and General meeting, and is expected to send out the minutes to the 4163 office and the Executive.
+They are to have all records ready on reasonable notice for the Trustees or auditors.